-The average Christian spends less than 10 minutes each day in prayer.
+Did you know that the average Christian spends less than 10 minutes each day in prayer?
 In Luke 18:1 Jesus said we “ought always to pray, and not to faint.”
 We are exhorted to “pray without ceasing” in 1 Thessalonians 5:17 and prayerlessness is called sin in 1 Samuel 12:23.
 The disciples asked Jesus to teach them to pray in Luke 11:1, not necessarily how to pray.
-Below are a few reasons why Christians don’t spend regular time in prayer.

 - We don’t believe (Hebrews 11:6, Romans 10:14).
 The Bible says, “He that cometh to God must believe that He is, and that He is a rewarder of them that diligently seek Him.”
 (Hebrews 11:6).
 We must really believe “He is” or we will never come to Him in prayer.
 If we don’t come to Him in prayer we inevitably don’t really believe.